imjoy-team/ImJoy/docs/development.md

     or from a separate operation `api.register`, more below).
 For example, if you defined an ui string (e.g. `"ui": "option {id: 'opt1', type: 'number'}"`) in the plugin `<config>`, you can access it through `ctx.config.opt1`.

  * `ctx.data`
      It stores the data from current active window and state for running the plugin.
+Notice that, it will be passed to the plugin only if the data matches the `inputs` json schema syntax defined by the plugin or the `op`.

  * `ctx._variables`
      When the plugin is executed in a workflow, variables will be set in the workflow will be passed as `ctx._variables`.
 It will be set to the actual variable value if the user used ops such as `Set [number]`.